General Application Requirements

 Examination results and score reports must be sent directly from the testing/examination authority to Saint Peter’s.
 Examples of such examinations are the TOEFL, IELTS, GRE, GMAT or completion of an approved language level at one of the University's ESL partner institutions.
 Please visit www.saintpeters.edu/international for minimum testing requirements.
 Certified copies may be accepted while we wait for originals.

 Saint Peter’s University reserves the right to verify all submitted documents with the issuing institution.
-Applicants may be asked to provide further proof of your educational history.
+Applicants may be asked to provide further proof of their educational history.

 Personal Statement/Essay